14 Things to Do in Detroit: A Motor City Guide

 Charles H. Wright Museum of African American History

 Next up on the list is the Charles H. Wright Museum of African American History.
 The museum was founded in 1965.
-It has over 35,000 artifacts in it.
-It holds the world’s largest exhibit on African American culture.
+It has over 35,000 artifacts and is the world’s largest exhibit on African American culture.
 It’s a must-see if you want to learn more about black history.

 Green Dot Stables